realworldocaml/book/en/lists-and-patterns.md

 For simple examples like this, exhaustiveness checks are useful enough.
-But as we'll see in [xref](#variants), as you get to more complicated examples, especially those involving user-defined types, the fact that pattern matches are checked for exhaustiveness become invaluable, both as a way of catching outright errors and as a refactoring tool, with such compiler errors guiding you to the locations where you need to adapt your code to deal with changing type definitions.
+But as we'll see in [xref](#variants), as you get to more complicated examples, especially those involving user-defined types, exhaustiveness checks become a lot more valuable.
+In addition to catching outright errors, they act as a sort of refactoring tool, guiding you to the locations where you need to adapt your code to deal with changing types.

 ## Using the `List` module effectively